What is a CDP and how does it give marketers the coveted ‘single view’ of their customers?

 A select group of CDPs provide campaign management and customer journey orchestration features that enable personalized messaging, dynamic web and email content recommendations, as well as campaigns that trigger targeted ads across multiple channels.

-The customer data platform often automates the distribution of marketer-created customer segments on a user-defined schedule to external martech systems such as marketing automation platforms, email service providers (ESPs), or web content management systems for campaign execution.
+The customer data platform often automates the distribution of marketer-created customer segments on a user-defined schedule to external martech systems such as marketing automation platforms, email service providers (ESPs) or web content management systems for campaign execution.

 For example, the CDP could deliver targeted content to a web visitor during a live interaction.
 To do this, the CDP must accept input about visitor behavior from the customer-facing system, find the customer profile within its database, select the appropriate content and send the results back to the customer-facing system.
 A customer data platform may also facilitate digital advertising through an audience API that sends customer lists from the CDP to systems (i.e., DMP, DSP, ad exchange) that will use them as advertising audiences.

-Data regulation compliance
+Data regulation compliance for CDPs

 CDP vendors vary in the support they provide for compliance with the wide range of vertical market and international regulations that safeguard customer data privacy.
 Some build compliance features into their platforms, while others rely on outside systems.
 The European Union’s GDPR was implemented in May 2018 and impacts all U.S. marketers and firms handling European data or serving customers in the EU.
-Brands marketing to Canadian consumers through email must also comply with the country’s CASL (Canada Anti-Spam
+Brands marketing to Canadian consumers through email must also comply with the country’s CASL (Canada Anti-Spam Legislation).
+Meanwhile, the California Consumer Privacy Act (CCPA) went into effect in January of 2020.

 Marketers in the highly regulated healthcare market must follow HIPAA and HITECH regulations.
 In addition, all organizations that accept, process, store or transmit credit card information must maintain a secure environment that meets Payment Card Industry Data Security Standards (PCI DSS), as well.